deepmodeling/deepmd-kit/doc/install/install-tf.2.3.md

 ```bash
 git: unknown command -C ...
 ```
-This may be your git version issue, because low version of git does not support this command.
-Upgrading your git maybe helpful.
+This may be an issue with your git version issue.
+Early versions of git do not support this command, in this case upgrading your git to a newer version may resolve any issues.